Contributing to the Knative documentation

 When both the technical writers and SMEs are satisfied with the quality of the writing and the technical accuracy of the content, the PR can be merged.
 A PR requires two labels before it can merge:

-We appreciate contributions to the docs, so if you open a PR we
+We appreciate contributions to the docs, so if you open a PR we will help you

-will help you get it merged.
+get it merged.
 You can also post in the

-Slack channel to get input on your ideas before creating a PR.
+Slack channel to get input on your ideas before